MerginMaps/docs/src/server/dashboard/index.md

 ![Server administration panel Workspaces](./admin-panel-workspaces.jpg "Server administration panel Workspaces")

 Click on a workspace to display its details.
 Here, you can also:
+- **Update limits** of the workspace by setting a custom storage and contributors limit for the workspace
 - **Deactivate** or **Activate** the workspace
 - **Delete workspace** to schedule the removal of a workspace from the server
 - see the list of workspace members

 ![Server administration panel Workspace details](./admin-panel-workspace-details.jpg "Server administration panel Workspace details")

 ## Settings
 In the **Settings** tab, you can: